 Circumstances in which a company may be wound up by Court:

-Section 301(g)(iii) of the Act provides that if the business is being conducted in manner oppressive to the minority members or persons concerned with the formation or promotion of the company then the court may order to wind up the company and the Directors would be deemed to be personally liable for costs (Re Alliance Motors (Pvt.)
-Ltd (1997 MLD 1966).
-Generally, the court desire to file statutory report or hold annual general meeting rather than winding up but in the case of Ali Woollen Mills Ltd. V Industrial Development Bank of Pakistan (PLD 1990 SC 763) the Hon’ble Supreme Court held that where the “substratum of the company” has gone then the most convenient and just decision would be to wind up.
-This provision is enforced when winding up of the company would not cause any unfair prejudice to the members or creditors.
+According to Section 301(g)(iii) of the Act, if the business is being conducted in a manner that oppresses minority members or those involved in the formation or promotion of the company, the High Court may order the winding up of the company, with the Directors being personally liable for costs (as seen in the case of Re Alliance Motors (Pvt.)
+Ltd (1997 MLD 1966)).
+Generally, the court prefers alternative measures such as filing a statutory report or holding an annual general meeting rather than resorting to winding up.
+However, the Supreme Court, in the case of Ali Woollen Mills Ltd. v Industrial Development Bank of Pakistan (PLD 1990 SC 763), held that if the “substratum of the company” ceases to exist, the most appropriate and just decision would be to wind up the company.
+This provision is invoked when winding up the company would not result in unfair prejudice to its members or creditors.

 Right to appoint auditor: